 Great to hear that a few gems are still coming out on the Wii.
 Will be buying this game day one!

-Would you like to know more about collecting Videogames?
-I have constructed a unique visual collecting guide to collecting Atari, Nintendo, Sega, and Oddball.
+DVD COLLECTING SERIES covering Atari, Nintendo, Sega, Playstation and Oddball.
 The Nuts and Bolts to Videogame Collecting DVD series.
-This six DVD set covers 35 game systems as well as games and accessories that are sought after. $25 shipped.
+This SEVEN DVD set covers 38 game systems as well as games and accessories that are sought after.
+Over 6.5 hours of content $30 shipped.
+Individual volumes are $7 shipped.
 PM me if you are interested.

 While The Last Story looks like a well produced game, the videos of gameplay makes me feel like it really isn't for me.